burtvadr/Portable-Flatpak/README.md

 │   ├── .nv
 │   ├── .pki
 │   └── .var
-└── runner
-8 directories, 1 file
+└── runner                          # one-click run application (Entry Point) # renameable 8 directories, 1 file
 ```
-all flatpaks [DATA] directory have files like this inside, so you can enfer its a [DATA] directory by checking if there is more than 2 of this list of folders and hidden folders
+all flatpaks [DATA] directories, at some level, have some of these files, so we can enfer [DATA] location by checking if there is more than 3 of this list of folders and hidden folders
 (`cache`, `.cache`, `.config`, `config`, `data`, `.ld.so`, `.local`, `.nv`, `.pki`, `.var`)

 ```